 By Sunday afternoon, the post about the smashed window had 785 reactions and 260 comments.
 Many of the comments offered support for the Carbajals while others lamented the state of downtown or criticized the police who, according to the Carbajals, were unable to show up until later Sunday morning.

-While some commenters noted that insurance should cover the damage, others responded that the size of the deductible or the impact on premiums might make an insurance claim inadvisable while some noted that the small business still has to come up with the funds to replace the window even if they are later reimbursed by insurance.
+While some commenters noted that insurance should cover the damage, others responded that the deductible or the impact on premiums might make an insurance claim inadvisable, while some noted that the small business still has to come up with the funds to replace the window even if they are later reimbursed by insurance.

-Several people suggested launching a GoFundMe, while others encouraged people to patronize the business.
+Several people have suggested launching a GoFundMe, while others encouraged people to patronize the business.

-Those who do want to help out the Carbajals can send an etransfer to info@lamesita.ca.
+Those who want to help out the Carbajals with the window replacement can send an etransfer to info@lamesita.ca.